An in-depth look at the Speer Gold Dot line of ammunition. What makes it unique and why do self-defense shooters favor it?

-What we can conclude is that the Gold Dot bullet consistently retains virtually 100 percent of its weight (with the exception of after having penetrated safety glass, which is the barrier bullets have the most difficulty overcoming) and expands to an average width of 0.5675 inches (which would earn it a 7 out of 10 according to the protocol).
+However, what we can conclude is that the Gold Dot bullet consistently retains virtually 100 percent of its weight. (with the exception of after having penetrated safety glass, which is the barrier bullets have the most difficulty overcoming) It also expands to an average width of 0.5675 inches (which would earn it a 7 out of 10 according to the protocol).
 Ammo that penetrates fewer than 12 inches or deeper than 18 inches is heavily penalized.
 In spite of coming short of ideal, the Gold Dot bullet still consistently proves highly effective for self-defense.
 Cops wouldn’t favor it so heavily otherwise.

 Our Independent Gold Dot Tests